-The loner is that game you've probably played on a lazy afternoon or when you needed a quick mental pick-me-up.
-It's engaging, a little challenging and has quite an interesting history.
+The loner This is the game you probably played on a lazy afternoon or when you needed a quick mental pick-me-up.
+It's engaging, somewhat challenging, and has a rather interesting history.
 Let's explore the world of solitaire, from its beginnings to its rise in the digital age, and learn how to play it too.

-The history of the Solitaire is quite a puzzle.
+The history of Solitaire is quite a puzzle.
 Many believe it began in Northern Europe, perhaps in Germany or Scandinavia.
-But there's also a strong belief that it was first played in France in the 1800s, and quickly became popular among the French nobility.
+But there is also a strong belief that it was first played in France in the 1800s.
+It quickly became popular among the French nobility.

 The solitary digital revolution

 Solitaire could have remained a traditional card game, but the advent of technology changed that.
-As personal computers began to enter homes, Solitaire made its way onto computer screens.
-A big turning point was when Microsoft included it in Windows.
-Suddenly, this simple card game was accessible to millions of people worldwide.
+As personal computers began to enter homes, Solitaire found its way onto computer screens.
+A major turning point came when Microsoft included it in Windows.
+Suddenly, this simple card game was accessible to millions of people around the world.

 Another online game that might interest you: Monopoly go, the legendary board game revisited for mobile.
 Discover our complete dossier on the game to know more.